dotlang/language/README.md

 `bool` and `none` are special types with only two and one possible values. `none` is used when a function returns nothing, so compile will change `return` to `return none`.
 Some types are pre-defined in core but are not part of the syntax: `none`, `any`, `bool`.
 - `string` is an array of characters.
 And it is not a primitive.
+- `byte` is 8 bit integer, but `char` can be larger to support unicode.

 ### Array
 - Array literals are specified using brackets: `[1, 2, 3]`